 Balloon valvuloplasty is done to help the valve work better and improve blood flow through the valve.
 It may be done to relieve symptoms such as chest pain, shortness of breath, or passing out (syncope).

 Balloon valvuloplasty is not an option for most people who have aortic valve stenosis.

 Children, teens, and young adults

-Balloon valvuloplasty might be used in some children, teens, and young adults in their 20s who have aortic valve stenosis.
-This group typically has aortic valve stenosis because of a congenital heart defect such as a bicuspid aortic valve.
+Balloon valvuloplasty might be used in some children, teens, and young adults in their 20s who have aortic valve stenosis.footnote 1 This group typically has aortic valve stenosis because of a congenital heart defect such as a bicuspid aortic valve.

-Valvuloplasty may be used for pregnant women who get aortic valve stenosis symptoms during their pregnancy.
-After the woman delivers, she may then have aortic valve replacement surgery.
+Valvuloplasty may be used for pregnant women who get aortic valve stenosis symptoms during their pregnancy.footnote 2 After the woman delivers, she may then have the aortic valve replaced.